7 Great Medium Alternatives to Help You Make More Money Blogging

 This way you gain a higher chance of diversifying your income and increasing overall revenue from your writing.

-It's worth noting that Ghost is an alternative that does not offer the same built-in monetization opportunities as other platforms like HubPages or Steemit.
+It's worth noting that Ghost is one of our Medium alternatives that does not offer the same built-in monetization opportunities as other platforms like HubPages or Steemit.

 Ghost is an open source blogging platform that writers can use to publish and share their content.
 What is built-in to this CMS is advanced SEO tools and a feature that allows you to send newsletters and offer paid subscriptions to readers.